Blood pressure, or BP, is the force of blood against the blood vessel walls. Blood is pumped throughout the entire body by the heart.

 - the Valsalva maneuver, a breathing test to check for nervous system causes of low blood pressure

-Tell your doctor if you have any symptoms.
-Keep a journal of your symptoms and what you were doing when they happened.
-This can help your doctor diagnose the cause of your low blood pressure.
+Tell your doctor about any related symptoms.
+Keep a journal of your symptoms and what you were doing when they began.

 Learn to recognize triggers and symptoms.
 Put your head down or lay down if you feel dizzy or lightheaded.
 These symptoms usually pass quickly.
 Children and teens who have low blood pressure due to body position typically grow out of it.